Boswellia, also known as Indian frankincense, is an herbal extract taken from the Boswellia serrata tree.

 Many studies of boswellia’s effect on OA have found that it’s effective in treating OA pain and inflammation.

-One study published in the journal Phytomedicine found that all 30 patients with OA knee pain who received boswellia reported a decrease in knee pain.
-They also reported an increase in how far they could walk and knee flexion.
+One 2003 study published in the journal Phytomedicine found that all 30 people with OA knee pain who received boswellia reported a decrease in knee pain.
+They also reported an increase in knee flexion and how far they could walk.

 Another study, funded by a boswellia production company, found that increasing the dosage of enriched boswellia extract led to an increase in physical ability.
 OA knee pain decreased after 90 days with the boswellia product, compared to a lesser dosage and placebo.
 It also helped reduce the levels of a cartilage-degrading enzyme.

-A study compared H15, a special boswellia extract, to the anti-inflammatory prescription drug mesalamine.
-It showed no “statistical difference” in the Crohn’s Activity Index.
-This indicated that boswellia “may play a helpful role in Crohn’s disease.”
+A 2001 study compared H15, a special boswellia extract, to the anti-inflammatory prescription drug mesalamine (Apriso, Asacol HD).
+It showed that the boswellia extract may be effective in treating Crohn’s disease.

 Boswellia can play a role in reducing leukotrienes, which causes bronchial muscles to contract.
-A study of the herb’s effect on bronchial asthma found that patients who took boswellia experienced decreased asthma symptoms and asthma indicators.
+A 1998 study of the herb’s effect on bronchial asthma found that people who took boswellia experienced decreased asthma symptoms and indicators.
+This shows the herb could play an important role in treating bronchial asthma.
+Research continues and has shown the positive immune-balancing properties of boswellia can help the overreaction to environmental allergens that happens in asthma.

 Boswellic acids act in a number of ways that may inhibit cancer growth.
 Boswellic acids have been shown to prevent certain enzymes from negatively affecting DNA.